GeekTrainer/learn-typescript/m03-implement-interfaces-in-typescript/includes/6-lab.md

    ```

 2. Declare an interface called `Loan` that defines two properties, `principle` and `interestRate`, as a `number`.

-1. Declare an interface called `ConvLoan` that extends `Loan`, and defines the additional property required for a conventional loan, `numMonths`, as a `number`.
+3. Declare an interface called `ConvLoan` that extends `Loan`, and defines the additional property required for a conventional loan, `numMonths`, as a `number`.

 ## Exercise 2 - Implement the interfaces

 1. Replace the two parameters in the `intOnlyLoan` function with an object of type `Loan` (for example, `loanTerms: Loan`) and type the return value of the function as a `string`.

-1. You'll notice a couple of errors because TypeScript does not recognize the type of the parameters `interestRate` and `principle`.
+2. You'll notice a couple of errors because TypeScript does not recognize the type of the parameters `interestRate` and `principle`.
 Replace the parameter names in the function with properties of the `Loan` object.
 (For example, `loanTerms.interestRate`).

-1. Type the `intr` and `pmt` variables as `numbers`.
+3. Type the `intr` and `pmt` variables as `numbers`.

-1. Test the `intOnlyLoan` function to verify that it is working correctly.
+4. Test the `intOnlyLoan` function to verify that it is working correctly.
 Remember that you must now pass the parameters to the function in the form of a `Loan` object.

-1. Update the `convLoan` function, this time replacing the three parameters with an object of type `ConvLoan` and type the return value of the function as a `string`.
+5. Update the `convLoan` function, this time replacing the three parameters with an object of type `ConvLoan` and type the return value of the function as a `string`.

-1. Make any remaining updates to the implementation of the `convLoan` function and test your work.
+6. Make any remaining updates to the implementation of the `convLoan` function and test your work.

-1. See [FILENAME (SOLUTION IS BELOW)] for the solution to the exercise.
+## Lab solution

+Download the solution workspace [LINK TO \code\module-03\m03-end] and open the file **module03.ts** to see the solution to this lab.
+See the **Lab setup** section above for more information about setting up your development environment to run the solution.